raftario/raftario/README.md

-currently working on distributed tracing @solarwinds. i kinda like rust
+currently working on distributed tracing @ solarwinds. i like rust. i do not like web3